Susan R. Wente, Ph.D.

 Nashville, TN 37240

 Our goal is to understand the mechanism for highly selective, bidirectional exchange of proteins and RNA between the nucleus and cytoplasm.
 Nucleocytoplasmic trafficking is essential for cell function, and precisely regulated during cell division, differentiation and death.
 At the center of the transport mechanism are the nuclear pore complexes (NPCs), large protein machines embedded in the nuclear envelope.
-We use yeast, cultured human cells, and zebrafish model systems to address three broad questions.
+We use yeast, cultured human cells, and zebrafish model systems to address three key questions: